Frisco travel guide

 Renting a car in Frisco

 Expect to pay $3.90 per gallon in Frisco (average price from the past 30 days).
 Depending on the size of your rental car, filling up the tank will cost between $46.79 and $62.38.
-Intermediate (Chevrolet Cruze or similar) is the most popular car type to rent in Frisco, while also 47% cheaper than other types, on average.
+The most frequently booked car type in Frisco is Intermediate (Ford Escape or similar).
+If you’re looking to save money, though, keep in mind that Compact rental cars (Chevrolet Trax or similar) are, on average, 51% cheaper than other rental car types in the city.

 Expect to pay $3.90 per gallon in Frisco (average price from the past 30 days).
 Depending on the size of your rental car, filling up the tank will cost between $46.79 and $62.38.
-Intermediate (Chevrolet Cruze or similar) is the most popular car type to rent in Frisco, while also 47% cheaper than other types, on average.
+The most frequently booked car type in Frisco is Intermediate (Ford Escape or similar).
+If you’re looking to save money, though, keep in mind that Compact rental cars (Chevrolet Trax or similar) are, on average, 51% cheaper than other rental car types in the city.

 Car rental agencies in Frisco